 - Slight Damage to Passport

 This happened to me.
 There was a slight tear on the passport page.
 Their airport authorities told me the passport was perfectly legal, but the airline can deny boarding at its own discretion.

 - Traveling with Local Form of ID not Recognised by the Airline

 Ryanair doesn't believe in following local laws, only Irish law.
-Therefore if you have a form of ID legal in your country, if Ireland doesn't recognise it, you will be denied boarding.
+Therefore if you have a form of ID legal in your country, if Ireland doesn't recognize it, you will be denied boarding.
 A Spanish family successfully sued Ryanair when they were denied boarding on an internal flight in Spain, for trying to travel with their children on a Spanish Family Card.
-More: Ryanair loses in court again

 - Passengers Traveling with a Driving License on Internal UK Flights

-For internal flights in most of the EU and for flights between Schengen countries, a national ID card is sufficient identification.
+For internal flights in most of the EU and for flights between Schengen countries, a national ID card is a sufficient identification.
 But a problem arises for UK passengers on internal UK flights.
 The UK does not have ID cards.
-Many airlines (including easyJet and Flybe) accept photographic driving licenses.
-Ryanair does not.
-See also:
+Many airlines (including EasyJet and Flybe) accept photographic driving licenses.

 - Deaf or Blind Passengers, Traveling Alone and Who Haven't Advised Ryanair